 We divided all these physical phenomena into three groups:

-- The most important ones: how you manage your boat (the movements of the boat that make it surge forward in a smooth and efficient way)
+- The most important ones: Managing your boat (the movements of the boat that make it surge forward in a smooth and efficient way)

-- The second most important group: how you manage your paddle (your interaction with water and how you use your blade to propel yourself efficiently).
+- The second most important group: Managing your paddle (your interaction with water and how you use your blade to propel yourself efficiently).

-- The third group: how you manage your energy (or the transmission of the forces through the body from blade to the footrest)
+- The third group: Managing the forces (or the transmission of the forces through the body from blade to the footrest)